renatocontaifer/stylus-starter/README.md

 # Frontend Starter #

-A simple starter kit for new projects using Gulp, Stylus, Jeet and Browser Sync.
+A simple starter kit for new projects using Gulp, Stylus, Jeet, Rupture, Kouto Swiss and Browser Sync.

 ## Getting Started ##